joelouthan/Theologicus/src/doctrine-christ-saves/07-perfect-work-of-christ.md

 >Galatians 3:10–14 For all who rely on the works of the law are under a curse, because it is written, Everyone who does not do everything written in the book of the law is cursed.
 Now it is clear that no one is justified before God by the law, because the righteous will live by faith.
 But the law is not based on faith; instead, the one who does these things will live by them.
 Christ redeemed us from the curse of the law by becoming a curse for us, because it is written, Cursed is everyone who is hung on a tree.
 The purpose was that the blessing of Abraham would come to the Gentiles by Christ Jesus, so that we could receive the promised Spirit through faith.

+>Titus 3:3–7 For we too were once foolish, disobedient, deceived, enslaved by various passions and pleasures, living in malice and envy, hateful, detesting one another.
+But when the kindness of God our Savior and his love for mankind appeared, he saved us—not by works of righteousness that we had done, but according to his mercy—through the washing of regeneration and renewal by the Holy Spirit.
+He poured out his Spirit on us abundantly through Jesus Christ our Savior so that, having been justified by his grace, we may become heirs with the hope of eternal life.

 >Hebrews 10:35–39 So don’t throw away your confidence, which has a great reward.
 For you need endurance, so that after you have done God’s will, you may receive what was promised.
 For yet in a very little while, the Coming One will come and not delay.
 But my righteous one will live by faith; and if he draws back, I have no pleasure in him.
 But we are not those who draw back and are destroyed, but those who have faith and are saved.

 >1 John 1:9 If we confess our sins, he is faithful and righteous to forgive us our sins and to cleanse us from all unrighteousness.

+[^righteous]: Oxford University Press. (n.d.).
+Righteous, adj., 1.a.
+In *Oxford English dictionary*.
+Retrieved July 24, 2025, from <https://doi.org/10.1093/OED/1174951335>